xzripper/flet_navigator/flet-navigator-docs.md

 Installation is quite easy: ```pip install flet_navigator```

 > [!WARNING]
-> FletNavigator is in active development phase + only one developers works on this project.
+> FletNavigator is in active development phase + only one developer works on this project.
 Please, be patient and report all bugs.

 **FletNavigator Features**:
   - **✨ Simple installation and very simple using.**